Skip to main content

 Environmental and sustainable development initiatives

-Would you like to save up to $7500 on the implementation of an environmental project?
+Would you like to save up to $7,500 on an environmental project?

-For a 5th year, Ville de Brossard is presenting a grant program designed to encourage community initiatives in favor of the environment and sustainable development.
+For the 6th year, the Ville de Brossard is presenting a grant program to encourage community initiatives in favor of the environment and sustainable development.

-• What : Submit projects that generate greater citizen involvement and make a significant contribution to the environment and sustainable development of the region.
-Community involvement and benefit are the anchors of this initiative.
+• Objective : to submit projects that generate greater citizen involvement and make a significant contribution to the environment and sustainable development of the region.

 • Grant : maximum budget of $7,500 per project.

-• Quoi : améliorer la résilience du territoire et la qualité de vie de la population.
-Plus spécifiquement, les projets devront répondre à un ou plusieurs des six (6) enjeux identifiés dans la Politique environnementale et dans le plan d’action en environnement 2020-2021, soit :
+• Résultats visés : améliorer la résilience du territoire et la qualité de vie de la population.
+Plus spécifiquement, les projets devront répondre à un ou plusieurs des quatre (4) enjeux identifiés dans la Politique environnementale 2025 soit :

 Community involvement and benefit are the anchors of this initiative.
 Projects can be aimed at improving the location of their activities, a neighborhood park, a schoolyard, a parking lot, and so on.

 Financial assistance is subject to the submission of all required documents.
-Any application deemed incomplete will be refused and returned to the addressee.
+Any application deemed incomplete will be refused and returned to the applicant.

 • Promote biodiversity in the region by creating pollinator gardens and installing insect hotels, nesting boxes, etc.

-• Encourage urban agriculture by creating a collective or community garden.
+• Promote urban agriculture by setting up a collective or community garden on private land.

 • Reduce urban heat islands by demineralizing a site and planting large-scale trees (parking lots, “dead zones”, etc.) or vertical vegetation, etc.